-With over 17.8 million vaccination doses administered, and a little over 6 million people (73.4% of the population) fully vaccinated, Virginia's vaccination rates surpass the national rate of 68.7% (Source; Source).
+With a little over 18 million vaccination doses administered, and around 6.3 million people (73.6% of the population) fully vaccinated, Virginia's vaccination rates surpass the national rate of 68.9% (Source; Source).
 However, there is still nearly 30% of Virginia's population who has not been fully vaccinated (Source).
-Working to vaccinate a larger percentage of the population and reducing vaccine hesitancy are important factors in combating the pandemic, especially with mounting concerns about a "tripledemic" this winter and a recent spike in school absences due to sickness (Source; Source).
+Working to vaccinate a larger percentage of the population and reducing vaccine hesitancy are important factors in combating the pandemic, especially with mounting concerns about a "tripledemic" this winter and multiple spikes in school absences due to sickness (Source; Source; Source; Source).

 Looking at nationwide trends from Kaiser Family Foundation polling, there has been some change over time between December 2020 and July 2022 when it comes to individuals who say that they will "definitely not" get vaccinated.
 Data indicate that, while 14% said that they would not get vaccinated in January 2022, 19% said the same in a poll from July 2022 (Source).
 In September of 2022, 53% of parents said they will "definitely not" get their children vaccinated against COVID-19 (Source).
+In December 2022, nearly half of parents of children under the age of 5 said they will "definitely not" get the COVID-19 vaccine for their child (Source).